IgorRosocha/FacebookPostsAnalysis/README.rst

 **FacebookPostsAnalysis** (`MI-PYT@FIT CTU`_ semestral work) is a Python 3.6 application to analyze the posts of a Facebook page or open group - total number of reactions, most liked posts, activity of users, and much more.
 All of the posts are exported into a .csv file, which can be opened with your preferred spreadsheet software, and then automatically analyzed using **Jupyter Notebook**.

-To see the example .csv file / notebook, please see the examples folder
+To see the example .csv file / notebook, please see the examples folder.

 --------------------------------------------------------------------------------